realme unveils 2 smartphones, introduces tablet in India

-New Delhi, Sep 9 (IANS) Global smartphone brand realme on Thursday launched two new smartphones -- realme 8s 5G and realme 8i -- and along with that, the company has introduced its first-ever tablet for the Indian consumers.
+New Delhi: Global smartphone brand realme on Thursday launched two new smartphones -- realme 8s 5G and realme 8i -- and along with that, the company has introduced its first-ever tablet for the Indian consumers.

 The realme 8s 5G will be available in two storage variants 6GB+128GB and 8GB+128GB priced at Rs 17,999 and Rs 19,999, respectively.
 While realme 8i is priced at Rs 13,999 for the 4GB+64GB and Rs 15,999 for the 6GB+128GB variant.